ctlearn-project/ctlearn/README.md

 **DataProcessor** Preprocess IACT data.
 DataProcessor has a method `process_example()` that accepts an example of a list of NumPy arrays of data and an integer label along with the telescope type and returns preprocessed data in the same format, and a method `get_metadata()` that returns a dictionary of information about the processed data.
 A DataProcessor with no options set leaves the example unchanged.
 Preprocessing methods implemented in CTLearn v0.2.0 include cropping an image about the shower centroid and applying logarithmic normalization.

 **ImageMapper** Map vectors of pixel values (as stored in the raw data) to square camera images.
 This is done with the `map_image()` method that accepts a vector of pixel values and telescope type and returns the camera image converted to a square array.
 This is not a unique transformation for cameras with pixels laid out in a hexagonal grid, so the hexagonal conversion method is configurable.
-However, as of CTLearn v0.2.0, the only implemented method is oversampling.
-ImageMapper can convert data from all CTA telescope and camera combinations currently under development, as well as data from VERITAS.
+The implemented method are oversampling, nearest interpolation, rebinning, bilinear interpolation and bicubic interpolation.
+ImageMapper can convert data from all CTA telescope and camera combinations currently under development, as well as data from all IACTs (VERITAS, MAGIC, FACT, HESS-I and HESS-II.)

 These classes may be used independently of the TensorFlow-based portion of CTLearn, e.g.: